 After completing her culinary training, Maite worked in restaurant kitchens in France and Mexico before combining her two passions in a class she designed for the Metropolitan Museum of Art titled Art and Food: Looking and Cooking.
 There, she traced the history of food as seen through the museum’s collection and topped each lesson off with a cooking component.
 It was a resounding success, and she has since been invited to be a guest lecturer at cultural centers across the country, including the Los Angeles County Museum of Art, the Norton Simon Museum and the Huntington Library, Art Collections and Botanical Gardens in Los Angeles, the Metropolitan Museum of Art, the Philadelphia Museum of Art and the San Antonio Museum of Art.
 She has also lectured at the University of North Carolina at Charlotte and the University of Texas at San Antonio and has brought her programs to inner city and private schools in and around LA County.

 Maite founded ArtBites in 2007 in an effort to combine her two passions.
-She lives in Los Angeles with her husband and their two dogs.
+She lives in Los Angeles with her husband and their dog.